-A continuous effort has been made for several decades to develop the simulation of infectious diseases based on observed social networks, including, for instance, H1N1 influenza (face-to-face contact network)~\cite{Cauchemez2011} and HIV (sexual contact network)~\cite{Keeling2005}.
-Social network-based analysis for disease spread modelling has been widely implemented since the outbreak of COVID-19 \cite{Mauras2020}, \cite{Firth2020}, with the help of SIR (Susceptible-Infected-Recovered) or SEIR (Susceptible-Exposed-Infected-Recovered) model.
-When the network structure of contacts is (at least) partially observable, network-based interventions are most helpful to determining an optimal vaccination strategy under a limited capacity which has been proved in a variety of infectious diseases~\cite{Meyers2006}, \cite{Rushmore2014}.
-These strategies are usually based on some individual-level measures, such as node degree or graph centrality, which requires knowledge of the full network.
-Furthermore, a significant variance of COVID infectious probability is observed~\cite{Davies2020} according to ages or activities.
-Meanwhile, many connecting clusters of COVID-19 have been identified at schools and workplaces\cite{Yong2020}, where individuals share similar characteristics.
-Thus the infectious probability of intra-connections inside those clusters could be considered homogeneous.
-This fact leads to the idea of multi-layer networks modelling where the infectious probability may vary from layer to layer.\\
+Continuous effort has been made for several decades to develop the simulation of infectious diseases based on observed social networks\cite{camacho2020four}, including, for instance, H1N1 influenza (face-to-face contact network)~\cite{Cauchemez2011} and HIV (sexual contact network)~\cite{Keeling2005}.
+Social network-based analysis for disease spread modelling has been widely implemented since the outbreak of COVID-19 \cite{Mauras2020, Firth2020}, with the help of SIR (Susceptible-Infected-Recovered) or SEIR (Susceptible-Exposed-Infected-Recovered) models.
+When the network structure of contacts is (at least) partially observable, network-based interventions are most helpful in determining an optimal vaccination strategy under a limited capacity, which has been proved in a variety of infectious diseases~\cite{Meyers2006}, \cite{Rushmore2014}.
+These strategies are usually based on some individual-level measures, such as node degree or graph centrality, which require knowledge of the full network.
+Furthermore, significant variance of COVID infection probability is also observed~\cite{Davies2020} according to ages and activities.
+Meanwhile, many connecting clusters of COVID-19 have been identified in schools and workplaces\cite{Yong2020}, where individuals share similar characteristics.
+Thus the infectious probability of intra-connections inside these clusters could be considered homogeneous.
+This fact leads to the idea of multi-layer network modelling where the infectious probability may vary from layer to layer.\\